App login comes with several built-in limitations:

 - Tokens obtained by applications may read premium content and services hosted by Esri and consume credits on behalf of the application organization.

-- Applications cannot create, update, share, modify, or delete items (layers, files, services, maps) in ArcGIS Online or Portal for ArcGIS.
+- Applications cannot create, update, share, modify, or delete items (layers, files, services, maps) in ArcGIS Online or ArcGIS Enterprise.

 - Applications built using app login cannot be listed in the ArcGIS Marketplace.